Giovanni Angelo Becciu: Trial

 On 27 July 2021, the trial against him at a Holy See court opened.
 Becciu appeared in person in court and denied any wrongdoing.
 He asked the court not to order his arrest and the trial was adjourned.
 Becciu, who became the first Catholic Cardinal to testify in Vatican criminal court, again denied wrongdoing when he testified on 17 March 2022.

 On 9 March 2023, the Vatican prosecutor Alessandro Diddi introduced correspondence between Pope Francis and Becciu as part of the evidence against Becciu.
 In the letters, Francis denied both to having authorized Becciu to hire a woman to help secure the release of a kidnapped nun in Mali or to invest Vatican money in a London business.

 On 16 December 2023, the Vatican announced that he had been found guilty and sentenced "to five years and six months imprisonment, perpetual disqualification from public office, and an eight thousand euro fine".
 Becciu has indicated that he will appeal the verdict.

 In 2025, Becciu attended the funeral of Pope Francis, and participated in some meetings with other prelates.
 Despite his renunciation of cardinal privileges, he initially asserted his right to participate in the 2025 papal conclave.
 In response to this assertion, Cardinal Pietro Parolin unveiled a letter signed by Pope Francis, clarifying that Becciu cannot attend the upcoming conclave.
 On 29 April, Becciu said he would not participate in the conclave for "the good of the church".

+On 17 March 2026, the Apostolic Signatura declared a mistrial in Becciu's case due to procedural errors by the prosecution and Pope Francis.
+It ordered a new trial beginning on 22 June 2026.